chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

       # AMG smoother sweeps
       set amg smoother sweeps                       = 2

-      # amg smoother overlap
+      # AMG smoother overlap
       set amg smoother overlap                      = 1
     end
   end

 * The ``method`` parameter enables to choose an iterative solver for the linear system of equations.
-Lethe currently supports these core solution strategies:
+Lethe currently supports the following core solution strategies:
 	* ``gmres`` (default parameter value), a GMRES iterative solver with ILU preconditioning or AMG preconditioning with an ILU coarsener and smoother.
 	* ``bicgstab``, a BICGSTAB iterative solver with ILU preconditioning.
 	* ``direct``, a direct solver using `TrilinosWrappers::SolverDirect <https://www.dealii.org/current/doxygen/deal.II/classTrilinosWrappers_1_1SolverDirect.html>`_.